If You See Purple Paint in the Woods, You Should Leave

 So if you see purple paint, does it mean you've stumbled into a trap set by a crazy family of cannibals who want to make you into BBQ?
 Probably not, or at least I hope not, but it does mean you might be breaking the law.

 The law is called the "Purple Paint Law".
-The purple paint is the legal equivalent to a "No Trespassing" sign.
+The purple paint is the legal equivalent of a "No Trespassing" sign.

 What Does Purple Paint in the Woods Mean?